django-helpdesk/django-helpdesk/README.rst

 Installation
 ------------

-django-helpdesk requires either Python 2.7 or 3.4+, as well as Django 1.8+.
+django-helpdesk requires either Python 2.7 or 3.4+, as well as Django 1.11+.

+**NOTE REGARDING PYTHON VERSION:**
-The recommended combination is Python 3.4+ with Django 1.10.
+The recommended combination is Python 3.4+ with Django 1.11+.
+Support for Python 2 will end in the next versions of both django-helpdesk and Django itself (2.0), so users and developers are encouraged to begin transitioning to Python 3 if have not already.

 You can quickly install the latest stable version of django-helpdesk app via pip: